Tresha-Gaye/budget-trackR/README.md

 ## Accomplishments and Challenges

-The application successfully connects to the database and syncs the Mongoose models.
+The application successfully connects to the database and functions online and offline, as expected.

 **Below are a screenshots of the app showing the functionality:**